lin380/coursebook/docs/06-acquire-data.md

 }
 ```

-With this function, all we need is to identify verbatim way last.fm lists the genres.
+With this function, all we need is to identify the verbatim way last.fm lists the genres.
 For Rock, it is `rock` but for Hip Hop, it is `hip+hop`.